physcodestyle/official-website/src/content/news/2018-12-04-v-vgu-proydut-dni-nauchnogo-kino.en.md

+---
+language: 'en'
+date: 1543881600
+filename: 'v-vgu-proydut-dni-nauchnogo-kino'
+    type: 'news'
+aim: 'all'
+title: 'VSU Will host days of scientific cinema'
+description: 'the films will be Shown in the building of the faculty of Economics, at...'
+images:
+  - src: '/images/v-vgu-proydut-dni-nauchnogo-kino.jpg'
+    alt: 'Days of scientific cinema at VSU'
+    type: 'image'
+updatedAt: 1568360578
+materialType: 'news'
+---
 Next week at VSU will be [Days of science film](https://vk.com/dnk_vsu).
 Movies will be shown in the case of the Economic faculty, at **St. holzunova 42V**.

 We can watch: — Brain.
 Second universe, 2016 December 10, Monday, 19: 00.
 Audience 203A.